 Jobs can be created using the back office system.
 The system can generate its own barcoded Works Order sheet or Job Card, or it can generate a barcode label that can be stuck on to your existing works order form.
 We provide a barcode label printer as part of the WIT-IT system.
-We recommend the TSC TTP 247 printer.
-Please see the Hardware Options page for more information on this unit.
+Please see the Hardware Options page.

-The job tracking system will function as a standalone system allowing all the information required for tracking to be added.
+The WIP-IT job tracking system will function as a standalone system allowing all the information required for tracking to be added through the main user interface.
 Interfaces are available to allow information to be extracted from other system such as Sage 50 and other ERP systems.
 These interfaces allow order or job information to be automatically pulled into the WIP-IT job tracking software to reduce manual input.
-Information on completed jobs can also be passed back.
+Information on completed jobs can also be passed back to the host system.

-Depending on the type of products being manufactured it is also possible to store a batch number or serial number against a finished part.
+Depending on the type of products being manufactured WIP-IT also has the ability to store a batch number or serial number against a finished part.

 Shop Floor Data Collection

 We can provide rugged hand held terminals as part of the WIP-IT system.
-We recommend the M3 OX10 terminal.
-Please see the Hardware Options page for more information on this unit.
+We have rugged ans semi rugged terminal options available.
+Please see the Hardware Options page for more information.

 The most important thing for use of the data collection devices on the shop floor is not to slow down the work processes.
 The handheld software is, therefore, as simple as possible with minimal input required from the operator.
 To this end barcodes are used as the main input method.

-Each user or work station has its own log in details created in the back office application and will have a work cell location allocated to them.
+Each user and work station has its own barcode "badge" created in the back office application.

-Once logged in the user scans the works order barcode which updates the back office system as to the jobs current location. the system will also record information such as the user name, date / time, duration at current station and, if required, quantity on hand.
+The user simply scans their own ID badge, then the location barcode, and finally the works-order barcode.
+The back office system is then updated as to the jobs current location, the person working on it, the date and time, duration at current station and, if required, quantity on hand.

 The Bill-of-Materials module (BOM) allows you to allocate parts to add to the item as certain stages during the production process.
+The operator is prompted at the appropriate time to add the component part.
 Scanning the part ensures the correct part is used at the correct build point.